 WHAT IS A DESTINATION WEDDING?

 A destination wedding is a wedding held in a stunning location distant from the couple´s home, whereby the bride and groom typically invite their closest friends and family, although large lavish weddings and weddings elopements that consist of just 2 people that decide to tie the knot spontaneously are also common.
-Locations can be very distinct and include places such as Hawaii, the Caribbean and of course, Mexico.
+Locations can be very distinct, although in this article we are specific to Destination Weddings in Mexico.

 Here in Mexico, this type of weddings on the pristine beaches of Playa del Carmen or Tulum are extremely common for those with a sense of adventure and seeking a different and more relaxed wedding experience.